evanfwelch/production-feature-engineering/PITCHME.md

 ---
 <!-- .slide: style="text-align: left;"> -->
 ## What do you do if:
-Note: Ok so we just went through how to pull data in an organized, modular way, but what do you do if

 - you're modeling on a product that is still under development |
 - you're worried about outliers |